wso2/docs-choreo-dev/en/docs/integrations/build-your-first-integration.md

     Now you have configured the integration, and you are ready to start it.

 7. Click **Start**.
-   The following message indicates that the integration is starting:
+   The following logs appear to indicate that the integration is starting:

        ![](../assets/img/integrations/integration-starting.png)